 If you are planning on moving houses soon, and you happen to have a dog, you may find yourself in a difficult situation when it comes to the transportation of a dog.
 Everyone knows that moving with a dog in the car can be stressful for the animals as well as their humans.
 But there are certain steps you can take that minimize, if not completely eliminate, the stress and safety risks for your canine companion as well as you.

-Check out these tips below before you hit the road to make sure that the move is relaxed and stress-free for everyone.
+Check out these tips below before you hit the road to make the move relaxed and stress-free for everyone.

-Here’s How to transport a dog in car ?
+Here’s How to transport a dog in the car?

 1. Plan where your dog will sit beforehand

 Whether your dog will be traveling in a car restraint or a crate, you need to figure out where they will be sitting beforehand.
-If they are not going to be in a crate, make sure there is enough space for them to move around and there are no objects that can be hazardous.
-If the drive is going to be long, try to make it extra cozy by laying down their favorite blanket and some toys.
+If they are not going to be in a crate, ensure there is enough space for them to move around and there are no objects that can be hazardous.
+If the road trip is going to be long, try to make it extra cozy by laying down their favorite blanket and some toys.

 Since your dog will be getting in the car at the very last moment just before you leave, make sure you have all these things placed in there beforehand.
 You should also remember not to have your dog in the front seat.
-This is because in case of an accident, the air bags can seriously hurt them.
+This is because, in case of an accident, the airbags can seriously hurt them.
 Always choose the back seat or the boot for your furry friend to keep your dog safe.